 - SkyRidge has worked diligently with Mountain Trails Foundation to connect the SkyRidge community trails to the Park City trail network and is adding miles of pedestrian, hiking, biking, and equestrian trails.
 SkyRidge trails are HOA owned and operated, open to SkyRidge owners and the public.

 SkyRidge Mountain Community governing documents may be accessed from the Community Document tab under the “About” heading.

 The HOA budget for 2020 is $185 per month.

 Jordanelle Parkway will be maintained and managed by Wasatch County.
 All other roads are maintained by the HOA.

-• Approximate Wasatch County Property Taxes are a percentage of the property value
+- Property Taxes in Wasatch County – Are a percentage of the property value